 What is nanoHUB.org?

 NCN guides and funds improvements to the open-source HUBzero® platform that powers nanoHUB.org.
-The NCN education and outreach team conducts workshops to train a broad spectrum of nanoHUB users ranging from lecturers at MSIs, HHEs, and HBCUs to undergraduate and graduate software developers.
-NCN impact is assessed by an extensive, multi-faceted effort including automatic data gathering using nanoHUB, surveys and interviews, and by external assessment teams.
+The NCN education and outreach team conducts workshops to train a broad spectrum of nanoHUB users ranging from lecturers at MSIs, HHEs, and HBCUs, to undergraduate and graduate software developers.
+NCN's impact is assessed by an extensive, multi-faceted effort including automatic data gathering using nanoHUB.